-Ariane-5 (Expendable Rocket) is part of the European Union's Space Program.
-At present, the Ariane 5 functions as a Commercial Satellite Launcher and will be used to launch the ATV Cargo/Supply Spacecraft to the International Space station (ISS) in the future.
+Ariane-5 (Expendable Rocket) is part of the European Union’s Space Program.
+At present, the Ariane 5 functions as a Commercial Satellite Launcher and was used to launch the ATV Cargo/Supply Spacecraft to the International Space Station (ISS).
 Ariane-5 is the successor to Ariane-4.

 Ariane 5 Specifications:

 The Main Cryogenic Stage is the core of the Ariane 5 launcher.
 It is 30 meters high and utilizes the Vulcain Rocket Engine.
 The propellants are Liquid Hydogen and Liquid Oxygen.